openharmony/docs/en/application-dev/reference/apis/js-apis-audio.md

 getStreamInfo(callback: AsyncCallback<AudioStreamInfo\>): void<sup>8+</sup><a name="getstreaminfo-asynccallback"></a>

-Gets the renderer stream information.
+Obtains the renderer stream information.
 This method uses an asynchronous callback to return the result.

 **System capabilities**: SystemCapability.Multimedia.Audio.Renderer